irsyadler/NoteFinder/README.md

 - Keyword Filtering: Users can **type keywords to filter** the comments and highlighted texts.
 - Double-click to open: Users can **open the annotated PDF document** by double-clicking an annotation.
 - Open-at-page: Open annotated PDF documents **at a specific page number** of the annotation content (for Windows users & Adobe Acrobat Reader).
-- **Drag-and-drop** a files or folders containing PDF documents into the application (for Windows users).
+- **Drag-and-drop** a files or folders containing PDF documents into the application's top navigation bar (for Windows users).
 - Group Annotations: Group annotations list per PDF document.
 - **PDF Document Title Editor:** Right-click on a document filename/title to edit the PDF document title.